 Though there is no doubt that change is exciting, the cool thing about how Apple makes iOS app development changes is that it does so to make its products significantly better.
 As Apple CEO Tim Cook famously said a few years back

 Some people see innovation as change, but we have never really seen it like that.
 It’s making things better. – Tim Cook, CEO, Apple

-When you consider that there are 2,100,000 iOS apps in the Apple Store, it is clear that there is plenty of room for improvement.
+Considering that there are 2,100,000 iOS apps in the Apple Store, there is clear that there is plenty of room for improvement.